Featured Artist. July 2021

 2021 National Women's Caucus for Art

-I have always been inspired by the written word.
 Growing up in a rural area, I had little access to the visual arts.
-However, as an avid reader and a roamer of the fields and woods around my house, I lived an imaginative life.
+Yet, as an avid reader and roamer of the fields and woods around my home, I lived an imaginative life.

 Times of Trouble: Sky is Falling